RanbirSinghLive/investornest/InvestOrNest_PRD_v0.0.md

 ### 7.9 Security & Privacy

 **Data Handling:**
-- No external API calls except analytics (Plausible)
+- No external API calls except analytics (Vercel Analytics)
 - All calculations performed client-side
 - No data sent to servers
 - No cookies except analytics (if required)